intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - description
 - status: --/Design/Development/Production/End of life/Dropped

-An assessment can only be only attached to a perimeter that is in the same domain as the assessment.
+An assessment can only be attached to a perimeter that is in the same domain as the assessment.

 Note: perimeters where previously named "projects", but this was misleading.